ESIPFed/data-help-desk/docs/planning/planning_steps.md

 ensuring it meets the needs of users.

 <!-- prettier-ignore -->
-1. **Example objectives**
+1. **Key Objectives**
-    -   Providing researchers with opportunities to engage with informatics experts familiar with their scientific domain.
-This direct interaction allows for personalized guidance and support.
+    -   Providing researchers with opportunities to engage with  experts familiar with their scientific domain.
     -   Equipping researchers with skills and techniques that will help further their research.
 The goal is not just to answer questions but to empower researchers to improve their data practices.